chakch/sam-handson/README.md

 For this hands-on, you need to install node version 8.9 you can use node version manager to handle multiple node version

-- The installation instruction are available here: https://github.com/creationix/nvm
+- The installation instructions are available here: https://github.com/creationix/nvm

 - Check you install: `nvm --version`